maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The font is selected with the next byte, the font **id**.
 The device supports two fonts: 0 selects _unique7s_ and 1 _mimic7s_.
-Fonts: _mimic7s_ is optimized for readability and _unique7s_ guarantees that each character has a unique look (pattern on the 7-segment display).
+Font _mimic7s_ is optimized for readability and _unique7s_ guarantees that each character has a unique look (pattern on the 7-segment display).
 See the section on fonts for details.

 Note that the argument byte is taken "mod 2" so `\x00`, `0`, `U`, or `u` all select _unique7s_, and `\x01`, `1`, `M`, or `m` all select _mimic7s_.